tushar2704/VibeCode/docs/01-introduction/README.md

 # 🌊 Chapter 1: Introduction & Philosophy

-> **By [Tushar Aggarwal](https://www.linkedin.com/in/tusharaggarwalinseec/)** - *"VibeCode is not just about writing code—it's about creating a harmonious relationship between developer, AI, and technology that produces exceptional software."*
+> **By [Tushar Aggarwal](https://www.linkedin.com/in/tusharaggarwalinseec/)** - *AI Global Community Leader & 5x Founder | "VibeCode is not just about writing code—it's about creating a harmonious relationship between developer, AI, and technology that produces exceptional software."*
 >
 > 🔗 **Connect**: [LinkedIn](https://www.linkedin.com/in/tusharaggarwalinseec/) | Follow for development insights and methodology updates